doriancodes/doriancodes/README.md

 ### Hi there 👋

-✨ I'm a Senior Backend Engineer at @Thoughtworks
+✨ I'm a Senior Software Engineer at @Thoughtworks

 🌱 I’m currently learning more about reactive systems and programming, distributed systems